 School bus accident statistics show that school buses are a generally safe mode of transport for children.
 However, this doesn’t erase the fact that accidents do happen and can cause injury or death.

 Has your child sustained an injury in a school bus accident?
-A Personal Injury Attorney Los Angeles can help you seek compensation for your losses.
+A Los Angeles Personal Injury Attorney at El Dabe Ritter Trial Lawyers can help you seek compensation for your losses.

 School Bus Safety

-According to the NHTSA, schoolchildren are 70 times more safe traveling to school on a school bus than a car.
+According to the National Highway Traffic Safety Administration (NHTSA), schoolchildren are 70 times more safe traveling to school on a school bus than a car.
 This can be attributed to the fact that school buses are designed for safety.
 They are the most regulated vehicles, with every state having laws to protect school kids from other road users.

 The school bus design also makes it generally safer than other passenger cars.
 It includes stop-sign arms, flashing red lights, cross-view mirrors, and a highly visible body.
 In certain states, school buses are also equipped with protective seating and restraints.